Sheffield fire service 'keep away' warning from Abbeydale Road after emergency incident

-Emergency services have appealed to people to keep away from Abbeydale Road, Sheffield this afternoon (Saturday, April 9) as they deal with an incident.
+Emergency services who appealed to people to keep away from Abbeydale Road, Sheffield during an emergency incident confirmed they had found a body.

-It is unclear at present what has happened but we have been in touch with emergency services to find out more.
-The incident involves police, fire and ambulance teams.
+Police last night (Saturday, April 9) confirmed local speculation that an emergency incident where Langdale Road was cordoned off involved the discovery of a man’s body.

+Police said: “We received a call at 11:37am today for concerns of welfare for a man in a property on Abbeydale Road in Sheffield.“Emergency services attended and a man in his 50s was pronounced dead at the scene.“There are no suspicious circumstances surrounding his death and his family have been informed.”

-South Yorkshire fire and Rescue issues the following message on Twitter at 2pm: “Firefighters are currently at an incident on Abbeydale Road, #Sheffield and are expected to be there for the next couple of hours.
+South Yorkshire Fire and Rescue said on Twitter at 2pm: “Firefighters are currently at an incident on Abbeydale Road, #Sheffield and are expected to be there for the next couple of hours.

 “It is a multi-agency incident with @syptweet (police) and @YorksAmbulance